- What industry are you in? (For example, manufacturers have different inventory tracking needs than retailers.)

 If you’re a one-man-band consultant whose only asset is a laptop, then maybe you can get away with using Quicken Home & Business.
 If your “business” is renting out your spouse’s old condo, then maybe you can get away with using Quicken Rental Property Manager.
 But just about any other business needs real accounting software.

 If You Own a Small Business, You Are Probably Paying Too Much Tax

 Small-business owners often don’t do a good job maximizing their legitimate tax deductions.
 They don’t, for example, structure their operations to protect legitimate deductions.
 They frequently don’t do enough to create new deductions.
 And rarely do they understand how to recycle, or double-deduct, amounts that can be used more than once.

 What a financial tragedy!
 You can get smarter about tax deductions and save your business a bundle.

 Ready to get started doing a better job with your tax deductions?
-Consider our $37.95 ebook Small Business Tax Deduction Secrets.
+Consider our $40 ebook Small Businesses Tax Deduction Secrets.

-This 40-page ebook provides clear instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.
+This 70-page ebook provides clear instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.
 Interested in more detailed information?
 Click here.
-Want to starting to save on taxes?
-Click the button below to purchase your copy.View Cart

 Tip: If you are a client of our CPA firm, don’t purchase this ebook—or any of our others.
 Just email us and ask for your complimentary copy.